umass-theory/umass-theory.github.io/theory-day.md

 Other transportation options include Peter Pan or Greyhound buslines (both with  stops on campus), or Amtrak (station in Northampton, approximately a 15 minute drive from campus).
 See [this page](https://www.umass.edu/transportation/regional-transportation){: class="manualBody"} for more details.

-If you plan to stay overnight before or after the event, some recommended lodging options are [Hotel UMass](http://www.hotelumass.com/){: class="manualBody"} (on campus), [Inn on Boltwood](https://www.innonboltwood.com/){: class="manualBody"} (downtown Amherst, accessible via bus or walking  to campus), or [Courtyard by Marriot Hadley](http://www.marriott.com/hotels/travel/bdlhd-courtyard-amherst-hadley/){: class="manualBody"} (approximately 10 minutes driving from campus).
+If you plan to stay overnight before or after the event, some recommended lodging options are [Hotel UMass](http://www.hotelumass.com/){: class="manualBody"} (on campus), [Inn on Boltwood](https://www.innonboltwood.com/){: class="manualBody"} (downtown Amherst, accessible via bus or walking  to campus), or [Courtyard by Marriott Hadley](http://www.marriott.com/hotels/travel/bdlhd-courtyard-amherst-hadley/){: class="manualBody"} (approximately 10 minutes driving from campus).

 #### Schedule (Tentative)